 Am I a good candidate?

-A good coloboma repair candidate, like any good candidate for any plastic surgery, must be in good health, have no active diseases or serious, pre-existing medical conditions, and must have realistic expectations of the outcome of the surgery.
+A good otoplasty repair candidate, like any good candidate for any plastic surgery, must be in good health, have no active diseases or serious, pre-existing medical conditions, and must have realistic expectations of the outcome of the surgery.
 Again, as with any plastic surgery, a good candidate for earlobe repair is preferably a non-smoker.

-Earlobe repair varies from simply stitching an elongated earring hole or a torn earlobe to total earlobe reconstruction as in the case with large gauge closure.
+Earlobe repair varies from simply stitching an elongated earring hole or a torn earlobe to total earlobe reconstruction as in the case of large gauge closure.
 For simple repairs of stretched earring holes or tears from earrings, it is a short procedure that takes 30 minutes per side.
 After numbing the area, the plastic surgeon will make careful, small incisions, creating a clean edge.
 These edges will then be sutured together.
 Typically six weeks after the procedure, the ear may be pierced again.
 Gauge repair, depending on the size of the gauge used to stretch the earlobe, can be more involved.
 The word coloboma means an absence or defect of tissue; ergo the plastic surgeon must use his skill to compensate for the missing tissue.
 Gauge repair is approached with different techniques.
 Essentially, the plastic surgeon must reconstruct the entire earlobe.
 Adding to the complexity of some cases is if the patient wore only one gauge, or wore two different size gauges.
 The goal is to make the earlobes look natural and symmetric.